 The NCTJ Level 3 Certificate in Foundation Journalism provides an introduction to journalism.
 It may be used as a stepping stone for candidates wanting to go on to a career in journalism or by those wishing to improve their journalistic skills for a specific purpose.

 The qualification is designed to cover a wide variety of uses within the community journalism setting; whether as a community journalist, blogger or those wishing to use journalism as a way to draw attention to specific community issues.

 For those wishing to go on to a career in journalism, study at foundation level is unlikely to lead directly to a job with a news organisation, unless by way of apprenticeship.
 However, successful study at foundation level is likely to give candidates a “head start” when it comes to studying for the Diploma in Journalism.

-The certificate has also been allocated a UCAS tariff of 8 points for entry to higher education from 2017.
+The certificate has also been allocated a UCAS tariff of 16 points for entry to higher education.

 The Level 3 Junior Journalist Apprenticeship is a training scheme which provides a direct route into the industry.
 Apprentice junior journalists gain skills and experience working in a news environment as well as off-the-job training at college to work towards gaining the NCTJ Level 3 Diploma in Journalism qualification.

 Apprentices must also produce a work-related project towards the end of their training which is independently assessed and must be passed to gain the apprenticeship certificate.

 The NCTJ Level 3 Diploma in Journalism equips trainee journalists with the knowledge and skills for professional entry level journalism.
 This qualification encompasses the skills required by the modern multimedia journalist.